Help desk software: History

 The history of help desk software dates back to the 20th century when businesses relied mostly on face-to-face interaction to resolve customer issues.
 Customers had to visit a company’s store or office with the product to get their problems solved.

 With the invention of the telephone in 1876 and the telephone switchboard in the 1890s, the help desk assumed a better approach.
 Customers were able to reach their company and voice out their problem over the phone system.
 During the 20th-century era, companies used mainly equipment like dictation machines, typewriters, and dumb terminals with access to a mainframe computer, to address customer issues.
 The earliest use of computers for customer service was done through the use of mainframe software.
 Customers would submit paper forms or communicate their issue by phone to customer service agents who would seek avenues to handle the issues.

 In the 1960s, companies began to set up call centers and also train staff to receive and handle customer inquiries in an organized and efficient manner.
 This was the era of Interactive voice response (IVR) which became a big boost to the telephone customer service system.
 Later on, Desktop PCs and email significantly improved help desk systems.
 Customers could communicate their problems by email, bypassing paper forms.
 Help desk agents could provide status updates and resolutions by email as well.

 Meanwhile, the actual introduction of help desk systems began in 1980 when the internet was officially made available for public use.
 Many companies started outsourcing their customer service department.
 This led to the massive use of email and live chat systems in the 1990s.
 This new development enabled several US companies to outsource their help desk to low-cost countries like India and the Philippines.

-In the 2000s, companies began to use diverse kinds of software packages to deal with customer-care issues.
+In the 2000s, companies began adopting specialized help desk and customer communication platforms to manage support workflows and customer interactions.
+Examples of modern platforms include Zendesk and Intercom.
 This led to the massive production of different kinds of help desk software programs across the internet and the world at large.
 In recent times, the internet and networked systems make help desk software more interactive and participatory for customers and agents.
 Customer can now submit and track their issues more easily.

 Customer service and help desk software systems have become increasingly popular in recent times.
 According to a recent report, there is a massive increase in sales of customer relationship management (CRM) software, which includes help desk software across the globe.